-If you do not file a joint return and choose instead to file separate returns, only the spouse who meets the qualifications can use the automatic extension.
+If you file separate returns instead of a joint return, only the spouse who meets the qualifications can use the automatic extension.

 Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return.
-You can get an automatic 4-month extension of time to file your tax return by filing Form 4868.
+You can get an automatic 4month extension of time to file your tax return by filing Form 4868.
 This 4-month extension is not in addition to the automatic 2-month extension explained earlier.
 The 4 months and the 2 months both begin on April 15.
 You must file Form 4868 by the due date for filing your return, as extended by the 2-month automatic extension (usually June 15).
-Clearly note across the top of the form "Taxpayer Abroad."
+Clearly note across the top of the form "Taxpayer Abroad "